Lady Midnight, a dog looking out at the mountains in Yellowstone National Park, showcasing companionship and pet travel during RV life.

 Also, you should consider planning visits with family and friends ever so often.
 This can be old friends or new friends you’ve met on the road.

-Leveraging technology
+Leveraging technology to stay connected

-I have friends both new and old that I keep in contact with and call often.
+I have friends, both new and old, that I keep in contact with and call often.

 It is a great way to meet others and foster relationships.
 I hosted and was a steward for some time.
 I was able to make some strong and lasting relationships.

-Develop routines and hobbies
+Developing routines and hobbies for mental health

 Pets are another great opportunity for combating loneliness or depression.
 These furballs provide companionship and can spark conversations with other pet owners at campgrounds or dog parks.